terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - | Form object is passed as an argument to the processing method of controller after reflecting request parameters to the form object.
    * - | (2)
-     - | When the attribute name is specified in ModelAttribute method, it is necessary to explicitly specify attribute name of form object as \ ``@ModelAttribute("xxx")``\.
+     - | When the attribute name is specified in ModelAttribute method, it is necessary to explicitly specify attribute name of form object as \ ``@ModelAttribute("xxx")``\ .

 .. warning::

     When attribute name specified by ModelAttribute method and attribute name specified in the \ ``@ModelAttribute("xxx")``\  in the argument of processing method are different, it should be noted that a new instance is created other than the instance created by ModelAttribute method.
     When attribute name is not specified with ``@ModelAttribute`` in the argument to processing method, the attribute name is deduced as the class name with first letter in lower case.